whatsacomputertho/skopeo/docs/skopeo-inspect.1.md

 **--retry-times**

+The number of times to retry.

+**--retry-delay**

-The number of times to retry; retry wait time will be exponentially increased based on the number of failed attempts.
+Fixed delay between retries.
+If not set (or set to 0s), retry wait time will be exponentially increased based on the number of failed attempts.

 **--shared-blob-dir** _directory_